mesosphere/dcos-docs-site/pages/dkp/kommander/2.3/cli/dkp/create/cluster/preprovisioned/index.md

       --timeout duration                        The length of time to wait before giving up.
 Zero means wait forever. (default 10m0s)
       --virtual-ip-interface string             The network interface, e.g, 'eth0' or 'ens5', to use for the built-in virtual IP control plane endpoint.
 This interface must be available on every control plane machine.
 If the value is empty, the flag does nothing.
 If the value is not empty, the built-in virtual IP control plane endpoint is created, using values from --control-plane-endpoint-host and --control-plane-endpoint-port.
-      --wait                                    If true, wait for operations to complete before returning. (default true) --with-aws-bootstrap-credentials          Set false to skip deploying AWS bootstrap credentials from your environment.
-The instance profiles of the node where the CAPA controller is scheduled on will be used instead. (default true)
+      --wait                                    If true, wait for operations to complete before returning. (default true) --with-aws-bootstrap-credentials          Set true to use AWS bootstrap credentials from your environment.
+When false, the instance profile of the EC2 instance where the CAPA controller is scheduled on will be used instead.
+      --with-gcp-bootstrap-credentials          Set true to use GCP bootstrap credentials from your environment.
+When false, the service account of the VM instance where the CAPG controller is scheduled on will be used instead.
-      --worker-http-proxy string                HTTP proxy for worker machines --worker-https-proxy string               HTTPS proxy for worker machines --worker-no-proxy strings                 No Proxy list for worker machines (default []) --worker-replicas int                     Number of workers (default 4)
+      --worker-http-proxy string                HTTP proxy for nodes
+      --worker-https-proxy string               HTTPS proxy for nodes
+      --worker-no-proxy strings                 No Proxy list for nodes (default []) --worker-replicas int                     Number of workers (default 4)
 ```